When the temperature isn’t the actual temperature

 So while the Stevenson Screens provide accurate readings of the air temperature in the shade, they cannot tell you what that temperature actually feels like in their general location.
 This must be individually calculated according to local conditions, including wind speed, humidity and sometimes radiation from the sun.

-The ‘Feels like’ temperature is a prominent feature of our new mobile website (m.bom.gov.au).
+The ‘Feels like’ temperature is a prominent feature of the BOM Weather app.
 In conjunction with the actual air temperature, wind and humidity levels, and three-hourly rain forecasts, the ‘Feels like’ temperature is another tool that mobile users can take with them anywhere—and double-check before they venture outside.

 The ‘Feels like’ temperature is also known as the ‘apparent temperature’, and was first described in the late 1970s to include the effects of sun and wind.
 A handy definition is available under the Temperature tab of our Weather Words glossary, which explains apparent temperature as ‘a measure of the discomfort caused to an appropriately dressed adult, walking outdoors, in the shade, by the current wind and humidity levels’.
 The Bureau's apparent temperature calculation does not include the effects of solar radiation.